Dhanyaaa13/inventorymanager/README.md

 # inventorymanager
 Developing  a web application for managing a small inventory, allowing users to add, view, and update inventory items.
-The system should include a basic analytical dashboard to provide key insights.
+The system  includes a basic analytical dashboard to provide key insights.
 Inventory Manager
 An inventory management application built with Next.js, Firebase, and Material-UI, allowing users to add, update, and remove items from their inventory.
 The application is deployed using Vercel.